microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm package may be included in this product:
+The following npm packages may be included in this product:

  - robust-predicates@3.0.2
+ - tweetnacl@0.14.5

-This package contains the following license and notice below:
+These packages each contain the following license and notice below:

 This is free and unencumbered software released into the public domain.